Ledmington/ledmington.github.io/_posts/2022-03-21-hello-world.md

  - my thoughts about everything, because this is my website

 ## Some trivia about me
 I am a backend type of guy.
-The unly UIs I like are the CLIs and the ones with lots of configurations.
+The only UIs I like are the CLIs and the ones with lots of configurations.

 I prefer and use tabs.
 Because there's no reason other than "reducing file size" to use spaces.